mcfnord/rml/src/dishonest.md

 convicted is a huge one.

 My family quickly joined the movement to remove Lindquist.
-My mom may have gathered a hundred signatures in her gated retirement community alone.
+My mom may have gathered a hundred signatures to round him up and send him packing.

-I've often reflected that America gives many elected officials 4 years to screw up.
+In a way, America gives many elected officials 4 years to screw up.
 We rarely remove officials during their term.
 Rather, we just find someone better at the next election.
 Recalls are notoriously complicated to achieve, and I admire how hard so many worked at this high goal.
-And we all should recognize that the recall cleared the first and most serious
+We all should recognize that the recall cleared the first and most serious
 hurdle: A judge agreed there was enough evidence to believe Mark Lindquist has committed offenses serious enough to merit a